CURRICULUM VITAE | NICOLE ANTEBI

 2023

-Quoted in Alejandra Olivia’s book Rivermouth: A Chronicle of Language, Faith, and Migration published by Penguin Random House (2023) from my (2019) animated essay “Mapping a Restless River in the U.S.-Mexico Border”.
+Quoted in Alejandra Olivia’s book Rivermouth: A Chronicle of Language, Faith, and Migration published by Penguin Random House (2023)

 PODCASTS